MeAkash77/AI-Gov-Content-Curator/README.md

-# SynthoraAI - AI-Powered Article Content Curator
+# NewsAI - AI-Powered Article Content Curator

 > [!TIP]
-> **SynthoraAI - Synthesizing the world’s news & information through AI.**
+> **NewsAI - Synthesizing the world’s news & information through AI.**

-The **SynthoraAI - AI-Powered Article Content Curator** is a comprehensive, AI-powered system designed to aggregate, summarize, and present curated government-related articles.
+The **NewsAI - AI-Powered Article Content Curator** is a comprehensive, AI-powered system designed to aggregate, summarize, and present curated government-related articles.
 This monorepo, multi-services project is organized into four main components:

 - **Backend:** Provides a robust RESTful API to store and serve curated articles.